There are so many great things to do in Saranda. It’s the perfect place for exploring the best of the Albanian Riviera.

 The entire coastline is beautiful and I love exploring the coves, bays, and beaches — many of these beaches can only be reached by boat.

-To the north, you’ll visit the beautiful beaches of Krorez and Kakome beaches.
+To the north, you can visit the beautiful beaches of Krorez and Kakome beaches.
 To the south, you’ll see Monastery Beach and Pulebardha, both equally stunning.
 You’re spoilt for choice when it comes to beaches in Saranda.

 Alternatively, you can book a private boat with a skipper to take you to the beaches.
 I did this and it cost €150 for a 6-hour trip.
 If you’re with a few friends, this is a really fun, relaxing, and cost-effective way of exploring the coast.